What is FPIES?

 A steroid shot may help reduce the severity of your child’s immune response.
 This may lessen the severity of symptoms, too.

-If your child is experiencing severe vomiting, diarrhea, or dramatic changes in body temperature, you should see your child’s pediatrician immediately.
+If your child is experiencing severe vomiting, diarrhea, or dramatic changes in body temperature, see their pediatrician immediately.
 Your child may need IV fluids for rehydration and to prevent shock.

 These treatments help reduce or ease the symptoms of an FPIES reaction.
-They don’t treat the condition itself, however.
-The treatments for FPIES are individualized to your child and their triggers.
+They don’t treat the condition itself, though.
+Treatments are individualized to your child and their triggers.

 If your child has a reaction to a milk product, including cow’s milk, soy, or another type, your pediatrician may recommend a hypoallergenic formula.

-If your child reacts to your breast milk, the doctor may recommend you switch to a formula temporarily.
+It’s rare for a child to react to their mother’s breast milk.
+But if they do, their doctor may recommend you switch to a formula temporarily.
 Then, while pumping to maintain your supply, you can work with your child’s doctor to determine the exact allergy so that you can remove it from your diet and begin breastfeeding again.

 If your child only reacts to one or two foods, they can simply avoid eating them.
 Ultimately, the best course of management and treatment for FPIES is to avoid the allergen altogether.

 It may take several weeks or months to get a diagnosis of FPIES.
-Then, you will have to change your child’s lifestyle to meet the new restrictions that come with the diagnosis.
+Then, you’ll have to change your child’s lifestyle to meet the new restrictions that come with the diagnosis.

-Fortunately, FPIES is not a lifelong condition.
+Fortunately, FPIES isn’t a lifelong condition.
 In fact, according to the ACAAI, most children will outgrow FPIES by age 3 or 4.